He Pan (Jin dynasty): Life

 He Pan was born in Pi County, Shu Commandery (蜀郡), which is present-day Pi County, Sichuan.
 He was from a distinguished family as he was a descendant of He Xian (何顯), Administrator of Yingchuan (潁川太守) and younger brother of the Han minister, He Wu (何武).
+(Note: He Wu has a biography in vol.86 of Book of Han.)
 His father was He Bao (何包), whose courtesy name, was Xiuyang (休楊), he was recommended as a xiucai (秀才; person who passed the county level imperial exam) and nominated as a xiaolian (civil service candidate) in the Shu Han government but did not pursue these positions.
 He Pan and his four brothers were all well known.
 He Pan exhibited extraordinary talent from a young age.
 Furthermore, his physical appearance is described as unique and outstanding.
 Before he reached adulthood (around 19 years old), he served in his home commandery (Shu) as Registrar (主簿).
 Then, as official in the provincial government, likely under Yuan Shao (袁邵) during his brief tenure as Inspector of Yi Province (益州刺史) between 264 and 266.

 Huangfu Yan (皇甫晏) was the next Inspector of Yi Province (益州刺史).
 He praised He Pan as one who had the talent to assist an hegemon and appointed him as his Registrar (主簿).
 However, He Pan returned home to care for his foster mother.
 Thereafter, in 272.
 Huangfu Yan was accused of treason and killed by general Zhang Hong (張弘) and others.
 He Pan took on the responsibility of the mourning period and went directly to the capital Luoyang to argue for his late superior's innocence successfully clearing Huangfu Yan's name.
 Later, Wang Jun became the new Inspector of Yi Province (益州刺史), he reappointed He Pan as Registrar (主簿) and Bieja (別駕; important assistant to the governor of the province).

 In 277, Wang Jun received an imperial edict to disband the Tuntian soldiers and build ships for a campaign against the Eastern Wu.
 He Pan warned Wang Jun that there were only 600 farming soldiers, with those conditions it would take a long time to build the ships.
 Furthermore, by going so slowly, the wood may rot before the completion is done which would not be efficient and encouraging for the campaign.
 He suggested calling back the reserve soldiers and military officials, recruiting over 10 000 people to construct the ships.
-With such number, the task could be completed within a year.
+With such numbers, the task could be completed within a year.